zephinzer/blog.joeir.net/_posts/2016-03-26-notes-on-resting-with-angularjs-and-expressjs.md

 published: true
 ---

+> NOTE: This was a post migrated from my previous Ghost blog.
+If links don't work and you would really like to see it, it's probably posted somewhere in this blog.

 REST, or Representational State Transfer, is a stateless communications protocol for server-client communication.
 Again in English, REST is a way of designing your Application Programming Interface so that both the server and client can exchange messages without having to remember past requests.
 This post is a short note on how to send and receive messages from/to [AngularJS](https://angularjs.org/) from/to [ExpressJS](http://expressjs.com/) (Node).

 ---